-NetCDF data is acceptable for the majority of participants in the LST\cci online survey (Table 10-2), but the development of a data converter could be considered for those unable to use NetCDF (Table 10-3).
+NetCDF data is acceptable for the majority of participants in the LST\cci online survey (Table 11-2), but the development of a data converter could be considered for those unable to use NetCDF (Table 11-3).
 The impact for the majority GlobTemperature and CCI users of changing to either the CCI or GlobTemperature data format was deemed to be very little to none.
 Considering most of the participants in this survey already use, or are interested in using CCI data, and potentially in conjunction with LST data, the use of the CCI standard format is recommended for LST\cci products.
 This recommendation is endorsed by the CRG, where the need for consistent formats between CCI products was also noted (Section 7.4).

-Table 10-2: Summary of requirements relating to data format and accessibility.
+Table 11-2: Summary of requirements relating to data format and accessibility.

-ID Requirement Туре Source Notes LST-URD- Provide LST products in Majority Online 90% of respondents were REQ-01-O NetCDF format questionnaire Q.31 able to use NetCDF data
+ID Requirement Туре Source Notes LST-URD- Provide LST products in Majority Online 90% of respondents were REQ-01-0 NetCDF format questionnaire Q.31 able to use NetCDF data

-Through both the online questionnaire (Section 6.5.4) and interviews with members of the CRG (Section 7.4), it is apparent that users are concerned about the interpretation of satellite LST, i.e. what exactly satellite LST represents as a physical quantity.
-This may also discourage more widespread use of LST in the climate science community.
+Through both the online questionnaire (Section 6.5.4), interviews with members of the CRG (Section 7.4), and user workshops it is apparent that users are concerned about the interpretation of satellite LST, i.e. what exactly satellite LST represents as a physical quantity.
+This may also discourage more widespread use of LST in the climate science community, including in climate modelling.
 Where possible, clear information on what satellite LST\cci products represent, and how they can be used within different applications, should be provided.
 This information should be readily and easily available to users.
 Any assumptions made during the retrieval process or product construction, including detailed information on the techniques used for any data merging, should be stated clearly and provided with the data.
-Data should also be easily accessible - one respondent to the online survey suggested that the GlobTemperature data portal was a good model for data dissemination (Table 10-3).
-At the User Workshop 2020, it was clear that users thought information could be presented to users in a range of ways, for example, using videos, workshops and podcasts in addition to traditional documentation.
+Data should also be easily accessible - one respondent to the online survey suggested that the GlobTemperature data portal was a good model for data dissemination (Table 11-3).
+At the User and surface User Requirements Document Ref.: Version: LST-CCI-D1.1-URD 3.0 temperature WP1.1 - DEL-1.1 Date: 17-May-2023 cci Page: 142

+Workshop 2020, it was clear that users thought information could be presented to users in a range of ways, for example, using videos, workshops and podcasts in addition to traditional documentation.
 They also felt that documentation targetted at different user levels would be beneficial, for example, providing more basic documentation for non-specialists.
+At the 2022 User Workshop, several new requirements relating to provision of information were also defined, for example, providing users with information on missing data/files, historical instrumental issues that may affect data, and enabling users to sign up to a mailing list where users can be informed about new issues.
+Some extensions to the new LST\cci regridding tool were also requested.